C4nnarsa/salis-and-cats-web/content/en/project/Selection/index.md

 slides: example
 ---

-Le disque est actuellement et exclusivement en vente sur le site Bandcamp !
+The disc is currently for sale exclusively on Bandcamp!

-CD Digipack avec livret de 32 pages
+Digipack CD with 32-page booklet in french

-25 chansons / 66 minutes
+25 songs / 66 minutes

-*Paiement Paypal sécurisé*
+*Secure PayPal payment*